 Following a successful seminar at the Shakespeare Association of America conference in St. Louis, 2014, Emma Depledge and I curated a volume building on our shared interest in the role of the book trade in consolidating Shakespeare's canonicity, Canonising Shakespeare: Stationers and the Book Trade, 1640-1740 (Cambridge, 2017).
 My work on Shakespearean book history has featured in Shakespeare Quarterly, Philological Quarterly and several book collections.

 For an audience beyond academia, my theatre review blog, The Bardathon, is one of the longest-running single-authored theatre review blogs still in operation, and I also wrote nine performance histories for single volumes in the RSC Shakespeare series.
 My scholarly articles on Shakespeare in performance have featured in Shakespeare, Shakespeare Bulletin, and several book collections.
 I have a particular interest in Shakespeare on screen, both film and in live relays of theatre productions, an interest explored in my first co-edited collection, Shakespeare and the Digital World (Cambridge, 2014).

-I am currently developing a large-scale project around The Winter's Tale, and will be spending much of the next few years working in detail on this extraordinary play.
+The Winter's Tale: I am developing a new critical edition of this extraordinary play, and will be spending much of the next few years working in detail on all aspects of his history.
 I am always keen to hear new hot takes!